kdimsan/leagueInfo/README.md

 ## Project Details

 The project is made with Next using typescript and tailwind.
-The project also includes the server that makes the API calls.
+Also includes the server that makes the API calls, please check it out at: